Grassroots

 Professional requirements

-• Must present activities of recognized artistic quality
+• Present activities recognized for their artistic quality

-Projects must include a letter of confirmation from collaborators or partners (for example: a community organization involved in the creative project, a creative/production residency, a local business involved in the artists’ approach, etc.).
+Projects must include a confirmation letter from partners (for example: a community organization involved in the creation project, a creative/production residency venue, a local business engaged in the artist’s process, etc.).

 What types of projects are eligible?

-• Research and creation for in situ projects
+• Research and creation phases of in situ projects

 • Research, creation, or production residencies

-• Artistic collaboration or research, creation, or production partnerships with fields other than the arts
+• Artistic collaboration or partnership projects involving research, creation, or production with sectors outside the arts (e.g., social, economic, community, educational, tourism, health sectors, etc.)

-• Co-creation projects with residents that aim to nourish the artist’s creative process.
+• Co-creation* projects with residents aimed at enriching the artist’s creative process

-The project must be carried out according to the timetable set out in the application and cannot be completed before receiving the Conseil’s decision.
+The project must be carried out according to the timeline provided in the application and cannot be completed before receiving the Conseil’s decision.

 How many applications will be accepted?

-The number of applications accepted into this support program will depend on the budget, the number of applications received, and how well each project meets program criteria.
+The number of applications supported by this program depends on the available budget, the number of applications received, and the evaluation of the project according to the program’s criteria.

 Applicants